Zynga falters in debut, sheds doubt on IPO market

 CONCERNS WEIGH

-The company, which competes with Electronic Arts ERTS.O, sold 100 million shares of Class A common stock at $10 per share in the IPO, roughly 11 percent of its shares on a diluted basis, at the top end of the $8.50 to $10 indicative range.
+The company, which competes with Electronic Arts, sold 100 million shares of Class A common stock at $10 per share in the IPO, roughly 11 percent of its shares on a diluted basis, at the top end of the $8.50 to $10 indicative range.

 The IPO values Zynga at $8.9 billion.
 In November, the company had been valued at roughly $14 billion, according to an internal estimate in a regulatory filing.